• Skip to primary navigation

 Executive and administrative support may be provided by receptionists, such as preparing and presenting reports and spreadsheets to executives, preparing meeting and training rooms, and taking meeting minutes.

-Calendar administration
+Calendar Administration

 Receptionists are typically in charge of keeping office calendars and schedules up to date.
 They may schedule telephone or in-person meetings with clients and vendors, confirm client and vendor appointments, schedule office personnel for off-site responsibilities, and plan company events.
 Receptionists may also plan and coordinate travel for office personnel.